This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Patient controlled analgesia: You may get pain medicine through an IV or an epidural line attached to a patient controlled analgesia (PCA) pump.
 Caregivers set the pump to let you give yourself small amounts of pain medicine when you push a button.
 Your pump may also give you a constant amount of medicine, in addition to the medicine that you give yourself.
 Let caregivers know if your pain is still bad even with the pain medicine.

-- Monitoring: Caregivers may check your pulse on your arms or wrists.
+- Monitoring: Healthcare providers may check your pulse on your arms or wrists.
 This is done to learn if you have problems with blood flow after your surgery.
 You may also have any of the following:

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.